-On March 16th, Prince George’s County will hold its 31st Annual Women’s History Month Luncheon to celebrate the dynamic accomplishments of women who serve in and partner with government and their impact on people and communities.
+On March 16th, Prince George’s County held its 31st Annual Women’s History Month Luncheon to celebrate the dynamic accomplishments of women who serve in and partner with government and their impact on people and communities.
 The national theme, “Working to Form a More Perfect Union: Honoring Women in Public Service and Government,” only affirms what we have been doing all of these years.
-The Annual Women’s History Month Luncheon draws 1,000 women—not only from government, but also from the arts, business, education, religion, nonprofits, and other disciplines—who are doing great work.
+The Annual Women’s History Month Luncheon drew nearly 1,000 women—not only from government, but also from the arts, business, education, religion, nonprofits, and other disciplines—who are doing great work.
 It is the County’s premiere networking event for those who want to connect to the women of the Washington metropolitan area.

 The highlight of the event is the presentation of the coveted Gladys Noon Spellman Public Service Award, which annually honors a woman who works in Prince George’s County Government and who resides in the County.
 The nominees must demonstrate strong leadership skills, and a track record of community involvement.

 In addition The Gladys Noon Spellman Scholarship has been presented to more than 40 youth since 1999.
 The scholarship is presented to two high school seniors, who reside and attend school in Prince George’s County, based on their academic achievements.